Skip to content

 allocation = policy.allocate(active)

-# If 0 instruments are active, returns empty dict
+# If 0 sleeves are active, returns empty dict

 # Returns: {}